cmw2/PrivatePaaSSample/docs/create-web-app.md

+# Azure App Service

-# Create App Service and Web App
+## Create App Service
 Starting from the resource group:

 1. Click the Create button in the top left of the toolbar.
 1. In the search box, type "web app" and press Enter.
+	1. We're creating a Web App style App Service.
 1. Click Web App in the search results
 1. Click the Create button
 1. Again verify the Subscription and Resource Group